saschakala/saschakala.github.io/_posts/2020-10-11-logging_in_and_authenticating_different_types_of_user_models.markdown

 ```

-The biggest issue I had with multiple user models logging in was actually in the act of logging in - or adding the `user_id` to the `session` hash.
+The biggest issue I had with multiple user models logging in was actually in the act of logging in - or adding the `user.id` to the `session` hash.
 What I mean by this is that for a while, whenever I'd log in an *artist*, the program would get so far as to match the correct account and authenticate the *artist*, but would then log in the *user* with the matching id number.
 (I followed each step of the login process in `pry` to see exactly where the disconnect was.)

 WHY.
 I spent a few hours trying to figure it out, troubleshooting high and low on Google, and actually reverted my project back to a simple "has-many" and "belongs-to" MVC before realizing that my problem had a 2 character solution.
 (I hadn't pushed the changes to github, for the record, and then had to recreate the has-many-through relationship from scratch: and so this project has also been an invaluable lesson in commiting regularly and often.)